 Advanced Treatment for Food Allergies - Oral Immunotherapy Treatment

 OIT is performed across Texas in our Central Austin, Grapevine and Arlington offices by a board-certified physician.
-After you’ve gone through the first six weeks of the build up phase, you can go to your closest Texan Allergy & Sinus Center location to do the rest of your doses.
+After you’ve gone through the first 2-4 weeks of the build up phase, you can go to your closest Texan Allergy & Sinus Center location to do the rest of your doses.*

-Effectiveness of OIT
+Effectiveness & Safety of OIT

 How Does OIT Work?

 The OIT process can be broken down into four phases:

 - Initial dosing: seven to 13 doses are given in a single day (occurs during a four-six hour time period under physician supervision).